The Initial Degree of Symbolic Powers of Ideals of Fermat Configuration of Points: Preliminaries

+There is a tight connection between Waldschmidt constant and an algebraic manisfestion of the Seshadri constant, especially for a set of very general points, see \cite[Section 8]{Seshadri}.
 In studying the lower bound for the least degree of a homogeneous polynomial vanishing at a given set of points in $\PP^N$ with a prescribed order, Chudnovsky \cite{Chudnovsky1981} made the following conjecture.

 \begin{conjecture}[Chudnovsky] Let $I$ be the defining ideal of a set of points $\XX\subseteq \PP^N_\CC$.
 Then, for all $n \geqslant 1$,

 \end{conjecture}